The week in five lines - KESQ

 By Lauren Dezenski, CNN

-Here are the must-read lines from a top story each day this week.
+Here are the must-read lines from the top story of each day this week.

 Monday